Paombong: Etymology

-Legend has it that the name Paombong was taken from the Tagalog word bumbong or tukil, the long bamboo tube used for collecting nipa sap.
-The practice of extracting nipa sap with bumbongs made the town known as the "town with many bumbongs."
+Legend has it that the name Paombong was taken from the Tagalog word bumbóng or tukil, a long bamboo tube used for collecting nipa sap.
+The practice of extracting nipa sap bumbóng made the town known as the "town with many bumbóng."

-The local people claimed that the Spaniards who first visited the place were so amused with the bumbong that, after learning its name from the natives, they named the town after the container, a name which later evolved to Paombong.
+It is claimed that Spaniards who first visited the place were so amused with the bumbóng that, after learning its name from the natives, they named the town after the container, a name which later evolved to Paombong.

 History

 Spanish colonial era

-Paombong was originally one of the visitas (barrio) of Malolos, mentioned in Capitulo XXXVI of Conquistas de Las Islas libro segundo by Fray Gaspar San Agustin.
-In a meeting held in Tondo Convent, the Provincial Chapter created the Town of Malolos in June 1580 with Fray Matheo de Mendoza, OSA as its first minister, together with Barrios of Mambog under the patronage of San Roque, Matimbo with Santa Cruz and Paombong with Saint James Apostle.
-In 1619 Augustinians already established Paombong Convent but the town was administered by the justice of friars from Malolos.
-Paombong is not wealthy as its neighbor towns of Malolos and Hagonoy at time and it did not sustain its township and it was degraded again as barrio and being a visita in 1638.
+Paombong was originally one of the visitas (subsidiary missionary station) of Malolos, mentioned in Chapter XXXVI of Conquistas de Las Islas libro segundo by Fray Gaspar de San Agustín, OSA.
+In a meeting held in Tondo convento, the Provincial Chapter created the Town of Malolos in June 1580 with Fray Matheo de Mendoza, OSA as its first minister, together with barrios of Mambog under the patronage of Saint Roch, Matimbo under the Holy Cross, and Paombong under Saint James the Apostle.
+In 1619, Augustinians already established the Paombong convento but the town was administered by the justice of friars from Malolos.
+Paombong was not as wealthy as its neighbours Malolos and Hagonoy, and it did not sustain its township leading to its return to the status of barrio and being a visita in 1638.

-In 1639, Paombong was turned over to the town of Calumpit from its mother town Malolos and in 1649 it was returned again to Malolos but on November 28, 1650, it was finally given its own civil government establishing Paombong its full township with Don Agustin Mananghaya as its first Gobernadorcillo.
+In 1639, Paombong was turned over to the town of Calumpit from its mother town of Malolos and in 1649 it was returned again to Malolos.
+On November 28, 1650, it was finally given its own civil government, making Paombong a full township with Don Agustín Mananghaya as its first gobernadorcillo.

-In the middle of the 1750s, Paombong grew into a modest community from what was once a cogon land inhabited by a handful of Tagalogs. as its first gobernadorcillo.
+In the middle of the 1750s, Paombong grew into a modest community from what was once cogon-grown land inhabited by a handful of Tagalogs.

 Revolutionary era

-During the Philippine Revolution against Spain, Paombong's coastal area, more specifically, Barangays Masukol and Binakod, played a significant role in Philippine History being known encounter sites between Spanish soldiers and Katipuneros.
+During the Philippine Revolution against the Spanish Empire, Paombong's coastal area, more specifically, Barangays Masukol and Binakod, played a significant role in Philippine history being known battlefields between Spanish soldiers and Katipuneros.
 Maloleño General Isidoro "Matanglawin" Torres used to retreat with his troops to Barangay Masukol and Barangay Binakod to avoid the advancing Spanish forces.
 In the latter village, he organized the Katipunan militia of Paombong.

-It is from these encounters, in fact, that Barangays Binakod and Masukol earned their present names.
+It is from these skirmishes that Barangays Binakod and Masukol earned their present names.
 In one encounter, Binakod was where the enemies where "fenced in" (binakuran) and it was in Masukol where they were eventually "cornered" (nasukol) and defeated.